 Overwatering can be as damaging as under watering.
 Be sure that the area surrounding your plant has adequate drainage to move water away from the plant.
 If you choose to plant in a container, always select one with drainage holes to prevent your plant's roots from sitting in water.

-Remove any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
-In late winter or early spring, prune as desired to shape the plant for the upcoming growing season.
+Clip off any dead, damaged or unsightly growth as needed to maintain an attractive appearance.
+In early spring, remove any outer leaves that have begun to turn brown to promote a tidy appearance and expose new growth.